-Prerequisite: (MATH 116 or 121 or 156) and (ENGR 101 or 151 or EECS 183 or 280) and Co-requisite: PHYSICS 240 or 260.
-Cannot receive credit for both EECS 314 and EECS 215.
+Prerequisite: (MATH 116 or 121 or 156) and (ENGR 101 or 151 or EECS 180 or 183 or preceded or accompanied by EECS 280) and (preceded or accompanied by: PHYSICS 240 or 260); (C or better, No OP/F) Cannot receive credit for both EECS 314 and EECS 215.
 Minimum grade of C required for enforced prerequisites.
+(4 credits)

-(4 credits) Introduction to electronic circuits.
+Introduction to electronic circuits.
 Basic Concepts of voltage and current; Kirchhoff's voltage and current laws; Ohm's law; voltage and current sources; Thevenin and Norton equivalent circuits; DC and low frequency active circuits using operational amplifiers, diodes, and transistors; small signal analysis; energy and power.
 Time- and frequency-domain analysis of RLC circuits.
 Basic passive and active electronic filters.
 Laboratory experience with electrical signals and circuits.
 CourseProfile (ATLAS)